-It was our turn to travel up the lock with 70′ of water flowing in.
-We tied up to another boat again and chatted during the rise, but I made sure to take more photos.
+Today it was our turn to travel up the lock with 70′ of water flowing in.
+We tied up to another boat and chatted during the rise, but I made sure to take more photos.

 And the we reached the top and were on our way.

 We traveled up the Ottawa river heading west, first under clouds, then a little rain for a while and finally the sun came out.
 Summer again!
-We headed to Montebello QC, an historical area due to its being the home of Louis Joseph Papineau, a leader of Lower Canada (Quebec) Patriots protests against Britain in the 1830s and 40s.
+We headed to Montebello QC, an historical area because it was the home of Louis Joseph Papineau, a leader of Lower Canada (Quebec) Patriots protests against Britain in the 1830s and 40s.
 He is a hero in this area, there is a town nearby named for him, and his beautiful estate is connected to the Chateau Montebello Hotel and Marina grounds where we stayed for one night.

 Chateau Montebello was built as an exclusive club around 1930 and is reputed to be the largest log cabin building in the world, with a huge main lobby connected to additional log buildings and serving hundreds of visitors.
 It is impressive to see inside and outside.

 Guests at the marina can share the comforts of the hotel (owned by Fairmont now) and so we swan in the pool, used the hot tub, and enjoyed the grounds.
 The showers were the best ever!
 It was an expensive stay ($3.50/foot I think (Canadian)) but worth it for a very special treat.